(ran PC, PS editions)

-Hatem Fariz, a Spring Hill man accused of raising money for terrorists, is a passionate supporter of the Palestinian cause _ but not of terrorism, according to his family's attorney in Chicago.
+Hatem Fariz, the Spring Hill man accused of raising money for terrorists, is a passionate supporter of the Palestinian cause _ but not of terrorism, says his family's attorney in Chicago.

-Yet, attorney Jim Fennerty said he fears the distinction is lost on the federal government that levied the charges and an American public that he says fails to grasp the subtleties of Middle Eastern politics.
+Yet, attorney Jim Fennerty said he fears the distinction is lost on the federal government and an American public that fails to grasp the subtleties of Middle Eastern politics.

 Fennerty said he has been told that the Justice Department will present "roomfuls of evidence" that could take defense attorneys a year to sort through and cost millions of dollars to counter.
 But Fariz's defense will be simple.